MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 >
 > ---
 > Swift's definition of **satire**
-> **"Satire is a sort of glass wherein beholders do generally discover everybody's sface but their own"**
+>***"Satire is a sort of glass wherein beholders do generally discover everybody's sface but their own"***
-> (A mirror in which a reader can see ey face of everyone around them but not their face
+> (A mirror in which a reader can see the face of everyone around them but not their face)
+> The readers of the satire **are not aware of the fact that they could be the *addressees* (target) of the satire, so they don't get offended**
+> `implied crit`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk1NDU3NzQxXX0=
+eyJoaXN0b3J5IjpbLTMwMDExODM0OV19
 -->